cctbx/cctbx_project/simtbx/diffBragg/README.md

 </p>

-Now that we have patterns, we can process them using the diffBragg wrapper script `diffBragg.hopper_process`.
+Now that we have patterns, we can process them using the diffBragg wrapper script `diffBragg.stills_process`.

 <a name="sf"></a>
 ## Structure factors